kristjoc/spp/README.txt

         In addition, the option '-d' can be used to alter the maximum tolerance (in seconds) for clocks that are out of sync.
 See [2] for more details on 'T delta'.

+        Note that larger -d values will enable you to calculate estimates if the synchronisation wasn't ideal, but given that the search window is limited with -G this may lead to failed matches due the search window being filled with old unmatched packets.
+Since version 0.3.7 spp autotunes -b by setting it to the estimated clock offset plus a large approx. 5 second safety margin to make sure no packets are lost for the matching process.
+This autotuning can be disabled with -T.

   7. Usage Examples